Grant FAQs

-Read Frequently Asked Questions (FAQs) about the Driving Access and Equity Program.
+Frequently asked questions about the Driving Access and Equity Program grants.

-What are the Driving Access and Equity grants?
+What are Driving Access and Equity Program grants?

-The The Driving Access and Equity grants are a major component of the larger Driving Access and Equity Program, a State Government initiative managed by the Department of Transport to help disadvantaged people, particularly those in regional WA, obtain their driver’s licence and become safe, employable drivers.
+Driving Access and Equity Program grants are a component of the larger Driving Access and Equity Program, a State Government initiative managed by the Department of Transport to help disadvantaged people, in regional and remote Western Australia, obtain their driver’s licence and become safe, employable drivers.

 What can the grants be used for?

-Funding can be used for projects and initiatives that achieve the following four objectives:
+Funding can be used for projects and initiatives that achieve one or more of the following four objectives:

 Objective 1: Provide access to appropriately licensed vehicles to allow learner drivers to complete supervised driving hours, receive professional instruction or attempt a practical driving assessment.